-Thingvellir National Park, already a hugely popular tourist attraction on the south coast of Iceland, was home to many of the scenes shot between Arya and the Hound, as well as the scenes of combat between the Hound and Brienne.
+Thingvellir National Park, already a hugely popular tourist attraction in the Golden Circle of Iceland, was home to many of the scenes shot between Arya and the Hound, as well as the scenes of combat between the Hound and Brienne.

 Grjotagja Cave is notable, as it’s the setting for the cave scene between Jon Snow and Ygritte.
 If you choose to visit Grjotagja Cave, don’t miss Lake Myvatn and the surrounding area, which stood in for the fantasy universe’s North of the Wall setting.

-As an extra fun fact, did you know that in Game of Thrones is played by Icelander Hafpor Julius Bjornsson, and that Icelandic band Sigur Ros can be spotted in the Joffrey wedding scene?
+As an extra fun fact, did you know that The Mountain is played by the Icelander Hafpor Julius Bjornsson and that the Icelandic band Sigur Ros can be spotted in the Joffrey wedding scene?